 It is also possible to buy a game cartridge reader.
 They are usually pretty expensive though.
 With such a reader you can copy the save file from the camera and extract the photos with for example this website.
 A pro is that with such a reader you can also backup save files from other games.
 I would only recommend this solution if you have a reader already though.
 Since this option doesn't emulate a Game Boy Printer, this doesn't let you print from other games.

-Option 5: The cumbersome way with mainly original hardware and a poor result.
+Option 5: The cumbersome way with mainly original hardware.

 You can also use the Game Boy Camera in the Super Game Boy cartridge for the Super Nintendo.
 Then connect your Super Nintendo to a capture card of some kind and record the video or make screenshots (depending on the capture device).
 Although this works, the result will be not as sharp as the other options since you are screenshotting a video feed and not transfering the image data directly.
 Might be nice as an experiment though.